SUwonglab/sc-compReg/README.md

 To download the data, make sure you have `git lfs` installed.
 Installation instructions can be found here: https://github.com/git-lfs/git-lfs/wiki/Installation

-Next, run the following line:
+Next, run the following line in shell:
 ```bash
 git lfs clone https://github.com/SUwonglab/sc-compReg.git
 ```

 The downloaded data directory will be in `sc-compReg/data/`.
-Simply set
+Simply set in `R`
 ```R
 path = './example_data/'
 prior_data_path = './prior_data/'
 ```
-To run scCompReg, run the following lines:
+To run scCompReg, run the following lines in `R`:
 ```R
 library(scCompReg)